How to Reduce SaaS Customer Acquisition Cost (CAC)

 You are likely to drain your marketing or customer acquisition funds by targeting the wrong audiences.
 Therefore it is essential to identify your target customers, their demographics, pain points, and their expectations from a SaaS company.

 You can start by creating buyer personas based on the type of customers you are targeting and leverage data to optimize them from time to time.
-This exercise ensures your sales and marketing efforts are effective and on the right track, resulting in better conversion rates.
+This exercise ensures your sales and marketing efforts are effective and on the right track, resulting in a better return on ad spend and conversion rates.

 BookingLayer, a SaaS booking software application has demo portals for specific cohorts of their buyer persona in order to reach the relevant audience.